whlduzou/Final-Project-Wang-Hanlin/README.md

 Here are the common assumptions of this model

-1. The serial interval of covid-19 keeps constant
+1. The serial interval of covid-19 keeps constant with the mean of 5 days [1,2]

 2. Non-pharmaceutical interventions would impact the reproduction number of covid-19